Here’s our Tech Tips 2017

 Choose Offline Backup than Online Backup – There were lots of Cloud Based Solutions for our backup of files, Media and email nowadays, but the hacker will surely target this first to gain access our device credentials and create havoc.
 At least every quarter or semi annual we exercise Offline backup just in case our online backup has been compromised.

 Educate yourself about Ransonware and Phishing Emails – Ransonware and Phishing Emails are commonly items that was raised during 2016 Hacking incidents, so it’s a must for us to educate ourselves and come up a preparation on how to identify and come-up an immediate remedy.
+You can call us for Antivirus Product that could protect you from Ransonware , you can reach us via this website link https://www.ptech.com.ph/contact/

 Software Updates – When we discuss about Software Updates, that’s included your Operating Systems, Your Apps installed on your Device and your IT Device Firmware.
 From time to time we need to visit our device settings and investigate for any updates from the Manufacturer as will create an additional layer of protection to your device from being get hacked or broken by bugs.
 Apps should be also part of our daily work routine, so it’s also a must to check for Developer updates as well.